StephenCleary/CalculatedProperties/README.md

 - Writing a trigger property.
 - Calling `Invalidate()` or `InvalidateTargets()` on a trigger property or calculated property.
 - Modifying an observable collection that is the current value of a trigger property or calculated property.
+See "Collections", below.

 When a trigger property is written, that trigger property and the transitive closure of all its target properties are invalidated.
 Calling `Invalidate()` on a trigger property or calculated property has the same effect.

-When the current value of a trigger property or calculated property is a collection that implements `INotifyCollectionChanged`, then that property will subscribe to `CollectionChanged` and invalidate the transitive closure of all its target properties whenever the collection changes in any way.
-Note that in this case, the property value is not actually changed (it still refers to the same collection), so only the target properties are invalidated, not the property whose value is the collection.
-Calling `InvalidateTargets()` on a trigger property or calculated property has the same effect.

-> `IBindingList` is supported in the same way as `INotifyCollectionChanged`; however, `IBindingList` is less efficient.
-Use `ObservableCollection<T>` instead of `BindingList<T>` if possible.

 Invalidation always defers `PropertyChanged` notification while the affected properties are being invalidated, and resumes notification when the invalidations are complete.
 See "Notification", below.